POP1912/Pancake/docs/api.md

-pancake.os.WINDOWS_PHONE                                     // Returns if OS is Microsoft Windows Phone pancake.os.LINUX                                             // Returns if OS is Linux pancake.os.UBUNTU                                            // Returns if OS is Ubuntu pancake.os.PLAYSTATION                                       // Returns if OS is a Sony PlayStation Console pancake.os.XBOX                                              // Returns if OS is a Microsoft XBOX Console
+pancake.os.WINDOWS_PHONE                                     // Returns if OS is Microsoft Windows Phone pancake.os.LINUX                                             // Returns if OS is Linux pancake.os.UBUNTU                                            // Returns if OS is Ubuntu pancake.os.PLAYSTATION                                       // Returns if OS is a Sony PlayStation console pancake.os.XBOX                                              // Returns if OS is a Microsoft XBOX console pancake.os.BLACKBERRY                                        // Returns if OS is blackberry pancake.os.CHROMECAST                                        // Returns if OS is Google Chromecast pancake.os.CHROME_OS                                         // Returns if OS is Chrome OS pancake.os.PS4                                               // Returns if OS is PlayStation 4 firmware pancake.os.PSVITA                                            // Returns if OS is PlayStation Vita pancake.os.XBOX_ONE                                          // Returns if OS is XBOX ONE firmware pancake.os.XBOX_ONE_S                                        // Returns if OS is XBOX ONE S firmware pancake.os.NINTENDO                                          // Returns if OS is Nintendo console pancake.os.N3DS                                              // Returns if OS is Nintendo 3DS firmware pancake.os.WII_U                                             // Returns if OS is Nintendo WiiU firmware pancake.os.FIRE_TV                                           // Returns if OS is Amazon Fire TV OS pancake.os.ROKU                                              // Returns if OS is Roku TV OS pancake.os.ROKU_ULTRA                                        // Returns if OS is Roku Ultra TV OS pancake.os.NEXUS_PLAYER                                      // Returns if OS is Google Nexus Player OS pancake.os.MINIX_NEO_X5                                      // Returns if OS is Minix Neo-X5 TV OS pancake.os.APPLE_TV                                          // Returns if OS is Apple TV OS pancake.os.KINDLE                                            // Returns if OS is Amazon Kindle OS
 ```

 ## Debug